ajish-lal/react-native-routing/README.md

-React Native app basic configuration.
+React Native app with navigation using Expo CLI.